How To Cut Glass Bottles: Turn A Beer Bottle Into A Flower Vase

 You can find countless ways to upcycle and give a used beer or wine bottle a purpose.

 Materials you’ll need for the glass bottles project:

 - large sauce pan

 - thin grit sanding paper

-2. Once the bottle is prepped, pick how large you would like your vase to be and adjust your glass cutter to size.
-Score the bottle by rolling the bottle on the blade and roll all the way around the bottle.
+Once the bottle is prepped, pick how large you would like your vase to be and adjust your glass cutter to size.
+Score the bottle by rolling the bottle on the glass cutter and roll all the way around the bottle.

 Repeat for more vases as desired.
 Use your finished bottle bottoms as vases for flowers, drinking glasses, or candle holders- so many possibilities.
 Create them in various colors or sizes for fun and interesting sets!
 Apply the same concept for large bottles such as wine or champagne bottles as well!